hanakla/froute/README.md

 ## Features

-See all examples in [this spec](https://github.com/fleur-js/froute/blob/master/src/index.spec.tsx)
+See all examples in [this spec](https://github.com/fleur-js/froute/blob/master/src/index.spec.tsx) or [examples](https://github.com/fleur-js/froute/tree/master/examples)

 - Library independent
   - Works with Redux and Fleur